entelognathus/Arthrodire-phylogeny/character list of arthrodires.md

  8. Position of anterior edge of pineal plate: over orbit (0); anterior to orbit (1).
 > Carr (1991), Character 8; Lelièvre (1995), character 5, modified; Carr and Hlavin (2010), Character 8; Rücklin *et al*.
 (2015), Character 8; Zhu Y *et al*.
 (2016), Character 8; Jobbins *et al*.
 (2022, 2024), Character 8; Xue *et al*. (submitted), Character 8.

-> - In those taxa that the rostral plate fused with the pineal plate, this character is scored as 'not applicable'.
+> In those taxa that the rostral plate fused with the pineal plate or the pineal plate is asbent **Phyllolepid**, this character is scored as 'not applicable'.

 > - The coding of the new Xitun actinolepid is 1.